 Research papers submitted to ICER for peer review are limited to 8 pages and should exemplify:

-- A clear theoretical basis, building on existing literature in computing education, computer science, and other related disciplines.
+- A clear theoretical basis, building on existing literature in computing education and other disciplines.

 - A strong empirical basis, drawing on relevant research methods.
 Papers that re-interpret and explain others’ empirical results are welcome.